epfl-ada/ada-2021-project-adadvanced/README.md

 ## Organization within the Team
 - Milestone 2:
     - Arnaud: Data exploration and Sanity check, Data extraction, Data cleaning, Quotations and speakers   clustering, Initial results.
-    - Rafaelle: Data exploration and Sanity check, Quotations and speakers clustering,
+    - Raffaele: Data exploration and Sanity check, Quotations and speakers clustering,
     - Jean: Data exploration and Sanity check, Data augmentation, Quotations and speakers clustering,
     - Gaelle: Data exploration and Sanity check, Data augmentation, Data merging and cleaning, writing the readme file.

 - Milestone 3 (Tentative):
     - Arnaud & Gaelle: Visualisation of the results.
-    - Rafaelle & Jean: Analysis of the results and writing the final story.
+    - Raffaele & Jean: Analysis of the results and writing the final story.